 The Aguiar Family

 Your surname is Aguiar.
 It is a Portuguese name, which tells you something straight away about where it comes from.
+The family is Portuguese by origin, not Indian with a Portuguese name adopted later.

 Goa